mattermost/docs/source/install/troubleshooting.rst

 This error may appear in server logs when attempting to sign-up when using self-signed certificates to setup SSL, which is not yet supported by Mattermost.

-**Solution:** Set up a load balancer like Ngnix `per production install guide <http://docs.mattermost.com/install/prod-debian.html#set-up-nginx-with-ssl-recommended>`__.
+**Solution:** Set up a load balancer like NGINX `per production install guide <http://docs.mattermost.com/install/prod-debian.html#set-up-nginx-with-ssl-recommended>`__.
 The core team is looking into allowing self-signed certificates in the future.

 As a work around, in **System Console** > **Security** > **Connections** set ``Enable Insecure Outgoing Connections`` to ``true``.